omeatai/Python-Tutorial/README.md

 <details>
   <summary>7.
 Python DataTypes </summary>

-In programming, data type is an important concept.<br>
+In programming, data type is an important concept.

-Variables can store data of different types, and different types can do different things.<br>
+Variables can store data of different types, and different types can do different things.

-Python has the following data types built-in by default, in these categories.<br>
+Python has the following data types built-in by default, in these categories.

 ```bs
 Text Type:	        str